IEEE-CS-PESU/codeofchaos-implementation/README.md

 # Writeup & resources to implement the Code of Chaos event for AT '22
+## It's recommended that this repo be made public after the event to let the losing teams know where they went wrong

 Sub-games :
 - Introduction to Bhai-Lang (unassigned) [PENDING]